 ~$105 · 1.7 oz

 Advanced Night Repair is one of the most recognized serums in prestige skincare for good reason.
-The formula combines hyaluronic acid for overnight hydration with Estee Lauder's Chronolux antioxidant technology, which is designed to support skin's natural nighttime repair processes.
+The formula combines hyaluronic acid for overnight hydration with Estee Lauder's Chronolux antioxidant technology, which is positioned around nighttime skin support.
 The lightweight serum layers easily under night cream and absorbs without residue.
-Skin looks noticeably more rested and hydrated after consistent overnight use.
+Skin can look more rested and hydrated after consistent overnight use.

 At $105 for 1.7 oz, it sits in the premium tier below SkinCeuticals but above drugstore picks.
 It earns its place here because of its formulation quality, long track record, and the fact that many users report visible improvement in skin texture and radiance within 4 weeks -- faster than most peptide-only serums.